bblanchon/ArduinoJson/JsonGenerator/README.md

 Arduino JSON library - Generator
 ================================

-This library is a simple JSON encoder for embedded systems.
+*An elegant and efficient JSON encoder for embedded systems.*

-It's design to be very lightweight, works without any allocation on the heap (no malloc) and supports nested objects.
+It's design to have the most intuitive API, the smallest footprint and works without any allocation on the heap (no malloc).

 It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library in any other C++ project.